-7. Repentance and service: the church's vocation to the world clear-sighted recognition of our collective failings as people of faith.
+7.1 While Quakers work in hopeful expectation of human flourishing, our tradition teaches us that the human character is always partial, flawed and conflicted.
+Mirroring this universal predicament, the church continually falls short of its best hopes and visions.
+We welcome the document's clear-sighted recognition of our collective failings as people of faith.
 It acknowledges our complicity with secular authorities as well as the ways in which evangelisation has been used to bolster colonial oppression (6, 65).
 At this time of commemoration of the First World War, we should also record our failure over the last century to speak out effectively against the waging of war on an unprecedented scale and the insufficient urgency given to international peace-building.
 Quakers have not been exempt from many of these failings; we continue to be complicit in the unjust economic structures of our own day.
 As Quakers living in the rich West, we are acutely conscious that the Quaker Way can become reduced to a privileged lifestyle for the few.
 We urge our ecumenical partners to remind and strengthen us, as we struggle to make our communities hospitable for all those in need.